tpm2-software/tpm2-software.github.io/_posts/2020-04-13-Disk-Encryption.md

 11. `strings plain.disk`<br>

 NOTE:
-* Having a week authentication mechanism for login control is not mitigated by disk encryption.
+* Having a weak authentication mechanism for login control is not mitigated by disk encryption.
 Mounted encrypted volumes without user intervention are available in clear to the logged in user.
 * Data assets especially storage must remain confidential either with disk/ file